tonytvo/blog-generator/content/blog/becoming-your-own-bank-summary/index.md

   - [high early cash value, dividend-paying whole life insurance](https://www.youtube.com/watch?v=R6d8lJU2CkY)

-## Creating Your Banking System Through Dividend-Paying Life Insurance
+## Creating Your Banking System Through Dividend-Paying Whole Life Insurance

 - First, he stresses that everyone is aware that they finance everything they buy; either the interest is paid to someone else, or you give up the interest you could have earned instead.